- What is an external component made of?

 To propose a setup procedure for a component:

-- In the wizard planes, specify:
+- In the different steps of the wizard, specify:

 - the setup media of component.